 With these changes in roles, other changes were made in the structure of the game to accommodate them.
 The first change was related to test cases and software bugs.
 Because of the different test cases available and performed by different roles, it was necessary to expand the way bugs are represented in the game.
-As such, there are now four categories of bugs: Acceptance, system, integration and unitary.
+As such, there are now four categories of bugs: acceptance, system, integration, and unitary.

 Figure 7 illustrates the changes made in each role and allows the player to configure the tasks of each employee.
 The decisions trees for each role use all options presented in that screen.
-Note that some options were not mentioned.
+Note that some options were not mentioned due to space restrictions.
 The staff manager uses those in order to decide the staff configuration in case the player does not want to micromanage the game, giving some of the responsibility to the staff manager.

 Figure 7: Task Configuration window

-Another side change made in the game is to allow an employee to perform up to two roles simultaneously, having a primary and secondary role.
+Another change made in the game is to allow an employee to perform up to two roles simultaneously, having a primary and secondary role.
 When an employee has both roles filled, the player or the staff manager decides the rates for each role.
-In other words, how many hours of his time that employee will dedicate for each role.
+In other words, how many hours of his time that employee dedicates for each role.
 All rules for the primary role apply to the secondary role, and the productivity of the primary and secondary roles are multiplied by their rate factor.
 The staff manager also can use this feature for assigning roles.

-With the revised roles and their respective tasks, decision trees were made to allow for a task selection and create a diversity on the game flow.
+With the revised roles and their respective tasks, decision trees were made to allow for a task selection and create diversity on the game flow.
 Each decision tree corresponds to a role, obeying their respective tasks.
 However, the way these tasks are performed may vary depending on the situation.
 As such, the decision process is influenced by internal reasons, generated by the employee himself, and external reasons, decisions made by the player or staff manager.
 Figure 8 illustrates an example of such decision tree, belonging to the analyst role and Figure 7 illustrates the external reasons.

-The introduction to decision trees allows for the variety of actions performed by each role.
+The introduction of decision trees allows the variety of actions performed by each role.
 These actions, which are the result of a path from root to leaf in the decision tree, are stored for future provenance analysis, along with the path taken.
 Other tasks can also produce actions for storage, such as hiring and firing an employee, training, player choices and decisions.

 Figure 8: Analyst Decision Tree Example.
-Orange boxes represent end nodes, in this case tasks.
+Orange boxes represent end nodes (tasks).
 Red boxes are value evaluation.
 Green lines represent probabilistic paths and blue lines are decision paths.

 Information Structure

 The information structure used on SDM is similar to the one explained in section 3.4.
-As such, each project is a scene, which contain a list of all entities that participated in it.
+As such, each project is a scene contains a list of all entities that participated in it.
 These entities are employees that worked in the project and the player.
-Each employee has a list of actions made and each action containing its details, including links to other actions in case of external influences.
+Each employee has a list of actions made and each action contains its details, including links to other actions in case of external influences.
 Figure 9 illustrates the action nodes generated during the game.
 These actions have details about who performed it, when it was performed, which task generated it, if there was any external influences, and a description of the decision tree path taken to generate the action.